Effective Table Design and Organization in Notion for Structured Data Presentation

 Adjusting Column Width

-Notion automatically adjusts column widths based on your data.
-If you prefer a custom layout:
+Notion automatically adjusts column widths based on your data, but you can fine-tune the layout:

-• Hover over the border between two column headers until you see the resizing cursor.
+• Hover over the border between two column headers until the resizing cursor appears.

-• Click and drag the border to manually adjust the width.
+• Click and drag the border to manually adjust the width, ensuring that important data is fully visible.

 Adding Rows

-Rows are individual records or data entries.
+Rows represent individual records or data entries.
 You can add rows using several methods:

 Data Organization and Formatting